Ahmed Abdul-Malik: Later life and career

-Abdul-Malik was most active as a jazz musician from the mid-1950s to the mid-1960s.
-He recorded half a dozen albums as leader, which have been described as containing a "refreshing" fusion of jazz with Arabic and African music.
+Abdul-Malik's next album was East Meets West in 1959.
+Daniel Spicer, a writer for The Quietus, describes a solo from Jakarawan Nasseur as a "seductive exhortation as she [slid] around the notes with loose, microtonal languor, creating a thick fog that’s intoxicating and startling in equal measure".
 During this time he was also described as "a hard bop bassist of some distinction".
 As an oud player he did a tour of South America for the United States Department of State and performed at an African jazz festival in Morocco.